-- Windows: Double-click the NX Studio icon on the desktop. - macOS: Go to the Launchpad and click the NX Studio icon in the "Nikon Software (Other)" folder.
+- Windows: Double-click the NX Studio icon on the desktop. - macOS: Go to [Applications] and double-click the NX Studio icon in the "Nikon Software" folder.

 Step 2: Download Pictures to Your Computer

 You can readily download photos and videos from your camera using Nikon Transfer 2 software installed with NX Studio.